triton-inference-server/fil_backend/README.md

     significantly overshadow any speedup from tweaking this setting, but it is provided for cases where maximizing throughput is essential.  for a more thorough explanation of this parameter and how it may be used.
+  * `transfer_threshold`: If the number of samples in a batch exceeds this value and the model is deployed on the GPU, then GPU inference will be used.
+Otherwise, CPU inference will be used for batches received in host memory with a number of samples less than or equal to this threshold.
+For most models and systems, the default transfer threshold of 0 (meaning that data is always transferred to the GPU for processing) will provide optimal latency and throughput, but for models with many features on systems where host-to-device transfers may be a bottleneck and most requests will contain small batches, adjusting this parameter may be useful.
 - `dynamic_batching`: This configuration block specifies how Triton should perform dynamic batching for your model.
 Full details about these options can be found in the main [Triton